HollyDraz/pizza-parlor/README.md

 **Post Data** should be an object that contains user information, *customer name*, *street address*, *city*, *zip*, *order_total* and an array of pizza id's as object.

+In Postman, select the Body tab, select Raw radio button, and then a blue dropdown appears and select JSON.

 **Example JSON Post Data:**

 ```JSON